-This approach uses the principle, showing also a FBlock in several perspectives, in opposite to traditional FBlock diagrams, but similar as UML.
-It means, on FBlock as one instance can be shown more as one time in the same diagram or in several diagrams related to the same module.
-The FBlock is dedicated by its name.
+The UFBal approach uses the principle, also а FBlock in perspectives, in opposite to traditional FBlock diagrams, but similar as UML.
+It means, a FBlock as one instance can be shown more as one time in the same diagram or in several pages of the same module also in several files.
+The FBlock is dedicated by its instance name with a type or by its type name.
 Drawing a second FBlock with the same name is the same instance.
+All FBlocks with the same type describes this type in sum.

 This principle enables showing complex large FBlocks in several perspectives.
 Different connections are shown on different places, also the same connection can be shown more as one.
 For example inputs of one functionality of a FBlock are shown on one page with focus of that input signals, other input signals are shown on a second page, and the output connections and processing are shown on a third one.
 Also the connections are unique dedicated by its pin name on the named FBlock with the named type.
 This offers more overview.
-The dispersion of one FBlock connectivity in several views mav be seen as disadvantage, it becomes confusing.
+The dispersion of one FBlock connectivity in several views mav be seen disadvantage, it becomes confusing.
 But notice, there are search operations and evaluations of the graphic which gives an overview to find all locations of the same FBlock instance.
 The idea is newly for FBlock diagrams, look for its advantage.